luc-blaeser/gcbench/README.md

 Shortcomings:
 - **Long GC pauses**: High GC spikes can be observed in the runtime chart with growing and allocation-intense scenarios (due to the stop-the-world GC design).
 This soon exceeds the message instruction limit, meaning that the program can only scale to relatively small heap size (e.g. linked list with small blocks can only use up to 160 MB heap space with both compacting and copying GC).
 An incremental GC would alleviate this limitation.
-- **High runtime costs**: Mutator utlization is relatively low for allocation-intense scenarios, meaning that the GC consumes a substantial amount of runtime (e.g. for array list with large objects, the mutator only runs 24% programs instructions, while GC accounts for the remaining 76% of the total number of instructions).
+- **High runtime costs**: Mutator utlization is relatively low for allocation-intense scenarios, meaning that the GC consumes a substantial amount of runtime (e.g. for blobs with the copying GC, the mutator only runs 15% of the programs instructions, while GC accounts for the remaining 85% of the total number of instructions).
 Reducing GC costs, e.g. with generational or partitioned collection, or simply by more sophistcated GC scheduling heurtistics, would be beneficial.
 - **Stack root set**: The current GC implementations do not yet scan the call stack for the root set, such that the GC can only run on very specific moments when the stack is empty, such as before or after message calls, including continuation points (await).
 If memory grows too fast during a message call, the GC cannot reclaim memory in meantime, such that the programs runs out of heap space.

 Specific: